The summer Medical Mentorship Program is open to high school juniors and seniors and college undergraduates. Participants:

 Students must keep a daily activity log.
 At the conclusion of the program, students are required to send thank-you notes to mentors, complete a program evaluation, and write a reflective essay detailing the experience.

 The Medical Mentorship Program is open to any student who is enrolled in the 11th or 12th grades and has taken two years of science (preferably Biology and Chemistry) and to any undergraduate student who has taken at least two semesters of college-level science courses.
 All participants must be at least 16 years old by July.

-The application and process begins February 1.
-Application deadline is April 30th.
+The application and process begins in February.
+Application deadline is May 2nd.
 The Medical Mentorship Program will begin in July.
 Download the application packet.

 The number of students accepted will depend on the number of participating physicians.
 Students are selected by the admissions committee based on their application, essay and two teacher/professor letters of recommendation, with some consideration given to their relation to current or past Auxiliary volunteers.
 Applicants are not asked for their GPA or class ranking, as the program seeks students who display an ardent interest in the medical field without regard to their academic performance.

 For more information, email email@example.com after February 1.